 Q. Do you have to be a “techie” to use a Raspberry Pi?

 A. No. The Raspberry Pi is designed to be accessible to all ages and technical backgrounds.
-If you can follow LEGO instructions or assemble IKEA furniture, you’ll have no trouble building a Raspberry Pi and using it to run your favorite project.
+If you can follow LEGO instructions or assemble IKEA furniture, you’ll have no trouble building a Raspberry Pi and using it to run your favourite project.
 Just don’t forget to search the web for help if you ever get stuck.